byn3/holbertonschool-low_level_programming/0x0D-structures_typedef/README.md

 WE CAN USE POINTERS AND DEREFERENCING AND ARROWS AND A WHOLE BUNCH WITH TYOPEDEF OH HAPPY HAPPY JOY JOY.*

 ## Each scripts and their output
-* Script 0 - Write a function that allocates memory using malloc.
+* Script 0 - Define a new type struct dog with the following elements.
-* Script 1 - Write a function that concatenates two strings.
+* Script 1 - Write a function that initialize a variable of type struct dog.
-* Script 2 - Write a function that allocates memory for an array, using malloc.
+* Script 2 - Write a function that prints a struct dog.
-* Script 3 - Write a function that creates an array of integers.
+* Script 3 - Define a new type dog_t as a new name for the type struct dog.
-* Script 100 - Write a function that reallocates a memory block using malloc and free.
+* Script 4 - Write a function that creates a new dog.
-* Script 101 - Write a program that multiplies two positive numbers.
+* Script 5 - Write a function that frees dogs.